smarabattula/auto_anki/README.md

 `Using Pycco for python code documentation:`

-  Run the following commands on thhe terminal:
+   Run the following commands on the terminal:
 - pip install pycco
 - pycco auto_anki/**/*.py -p